Glycidol

-Glycidol is an organic compound that contains both epoxide and alcohol functional groups.
-Being bifunctional, it has a variety of industrial uses.
-The compound is a slightly viscous liquid that is slightly unstable and is not often encountered in pure form.
+Glycidol is an organic compound with the formula HOCH2CHOCH2.
+The molecule contains both epoxide and alcohol functional groups.
+Being simple to make and bifunctional, it has a variety of industrial uses.
+The compound is a colorless, slightly viscous liquid that is slightly unstable and is not often encountered in pure form.

 Synthesis and applications

 Glycidol is prepared by the epoxidation of allyl alcohol.
+A typical catalyst is tungstic acid, and a typical O-atom source is aqueous peroxyacetic acid.

+Some useful products derived from glycidol are 2,3-epoxypropyloxy chloroformate (from phosgene) and glycidyl urethanes (by addition of isocyanates):

-Glycidol is used as a stabilizer for natural oils and vinyl polymers and as a demulsifier.
-It is used as a chemical intermediate in the synthesis of glycerol, glycidyl ethers, esters and amines.
-It is used in surface coatings, chemical synthesis, pharmaceuticals, sanitary chemicals and sterilizing milk of magnesia, and as a gelation agent in solid propellants.
+Glycidol is used as a chemical intermediate in the synthesis of other glycidyl ethers, esters, and amines.

-Alkylation of 2-methylquinazolin-4(3H)-one with glycidol affords diproqualone.

-Dyphylline was made by the alkylation of theophylline with glycidol.
+Glycidol can be O-benzylated in the presence of strong base.
+More typically, such glycidol ethers are produced by reaction of epichlorohydrin with alkoxides.

+Glycidol is a precursor to diproqualone (by alkylation of 2-methylquinazolin-4(3H)-one) and dyphylline (by alkylation of theophylline).